Nigrasab/sfiral-horoscope-app/README.md

-# sfiral-horoscope-app
+# Sfiral Horoscope App

-Web app for phase-based sfiral horoscope generation
+A tool for generating phase-based sfiral horoscopes.